LukasMurdock/LukasMurdock.github.io/_posts/2019-09-26-Lessons-in-creativity.md

 Create vector boards to use as reference panels.

 <span style="color: rgba(51,51,51,.5);">04 Animation</span>
-Bring in reference panels and begin key framing.
+Bring in reference panels and begin keyframing.

 <span style="color: rgba(51,51,51,.5);">05 Audio</span>
 Finding the right music is nearly impossible.